 As if the karris weren’t enough, the park also features beautiful stands of jarrah, marri, bullich, paperbark and blackbutt.

 The entire catchment system of the Shannon River is protected within the Shannon National Park and the adjoining D’Entrecasteaux National Park.

 The Great Forest Trees Drive is a self-guided, 50km drive that winds its way through spectacular old-growth karri, jarrah and marri forest.
 You’ll also pass sedgeland, heath and granite outcrops.

 There are a variety of walks on offer at Shannon National Park.
-You’ll find the trailhead at the barbeque area at the Shannon Day Use Area.
+You can start them from the Shannon Lodge in the Campground or from the Shannon Dam.

 Entry and camping fees apply at Shannon National Park.